veleek/campfacts/readme.md

 The main purpose of this puzzle was to come up with an excuse to spam the teams of interns with text messages containing some hidden information for as long as they were trying to solve this puzzle.
 Some earlier iterations of this puzzle had no way of stopping messages until the team had completed it.

+## Walkthrough
+The full detail of this puzzle can be found at [the 2018 Intern Game - Camp Northwind wrap up](http://interngame.com/northwind).

 ## Technology

 This project uses a wide variety of tech including: